-As of December 31, 2021, the Company had unrestricted cash and cash equivalents of approximately \$19.5 million and an accumulated deficit of approximately \$90.2 million.
-For the years ended December 31, 2021 and 2020, the Company incurred net losses of approximately \$12.8 million and \$19.8 million, respectively, and used cash in operations of approximately \$20.9 million and \$6.4 million, respectively.
+As of December 31, 2022, the Company had unrestricted cash and cash equivalents of approximately \$22.9 million and an accumulated deficit of approximately \$118.2 million.
+For the years ended December 31, 2022 and 2021, the Company incurred net losses of approximately \$28.0 million and \$12.8 million, respectively, and used cash in operations of approximately \$25.1 million and \$20.9 million, respectively.
 The Company does not have recurring revenue and has not yet achieved profitability.
-The Company expects to continue to incur cash outflows from operations.
+The Company expects to continue to incur cash outflows from operations for the near future.
 The Company expects that its research and development and general and administrative expenses will continue to increase and, as a result, it will eventually need to generate significant product revenues to achieve profitability.
 These circumstances raise substantial doubt about the Company's ability to continue as a going concern for at least one year from the date that these financial statements are issued.
-Implementation of the Company's plans and its ability to raise further capital, through the sale of additional equity or debt securities or otherwise, to support its future operations.
+Implementation of the Company's plans and its ability to continue as a going concern will depend upon the Company's ability to generate sufficient recurring revenues or the Company's ability to raise further capital, through the sale of additional equity or debt securities or otherwise, to support its future operations.